Monitoring Persons Who Are Starting HCV Treatment, Are on Treatment, or Have Completed Antiviral Therapy

 RECOMMENDED RATING

-More frequent assessment for drug-related adverse events (ie, CBC for patients receiving ribavirin) is recommended as clinically indicated.
-I, C
+More frequent assessment for drug-related adverse events (ie, CBC for persons receiving ribavirin) is recommended as clinically indicated I, C

 Recommended Monitoring for Pregnancy-Related Issues Prior to and During Antiviral Therapy That Includes Ribavirin